 \subsection{Details for \cref{sec:methodglobal}}

-In \cref{sec:methodglobal} we use the same architectures (with the exception of MNIST, for which we use a ResNet-18) as discussed in \cref{sec:details-methodheuristic}, however, we trained them to be robust to image transformations (rotation, translation) as well as $\ell^{2}$ noise.
+In \cref{sec:methodglobal} we use a ResNet-18 architecture for MNIST and a ResNet-110 for CIFAR-10 and, as in, \cref{sec:details-methodheuristic}, ResNet-50 for (R)ImageNet.
+We trained them to be robust to image transformations (rotation, translation) as well as $\ell^{2}$ noise.

 To train networks that perform well when randomized smoothing is applied, we utilize the training procedure \textsc{SmoothAdv}\textsubscript{\textsc{PGD}} as outlined in \citet{Salman}.
-For each batch of samples we apply a randomized data augmentation, vignetting for rotation, and Gaussian blur.
-After this prepossessing we then apply \textsc{SmoothAdv}\textsubscript{\textsc{PGD}} with one noise sample using $\sigma$ and 1 PGD pass (with step size $1$; as in \citet{Salman}) and then evaluate or train on the batch.
+For each batch of samples we apply a randomized data augmentation, vignetting, and Gaussian blur.
+After this prepossessing we then apply \textsc{SmoothAdv}\textsubscript{\textsc{PGD}} (noise restricted to the vingetted area) then evaluate or train on the batch.

 The intuition behind the Gaussian blur is that many artifacts, such as the interpolation error are have high frequencies.
 The blur acts as a low-pass filter and discards high frequency noise.
 This does not strongly impact the classification accuracy, but drastically reduces the error estimate and therefore the amount of noise that needs to be added for robust classification.
 The filter is parameterized by $\sigma_{b}$ and the filter size $s_{b}$.
 Formally the filter is a convolution with a filter matrix $F \in \mathbb{R}^{s_b \times s_b}$.
 Each entry in $F$ is filled with values of a two dimensional Gaussian distribution centered at the center of the matrix and evaluated at the center of the entry.
 Afterwards the matrix is normalized such that $\sum_{i, j}, F_{i, j} = 1$.